-The Necchi 535 (& related SS/ZZ 533) are one of the last versions of the classic Supernovas before Necchi moved production to Japan, & later Taiwan.
+The Necchi 535 (& related SS/ZZ 533) is one of the last versions of the classic Supernovas before Necchi moved production to Japan(?) & later Taiwan.
 In other words one of the last Italian made models.
 The main difference with the 535 is the forward facing rotary hook, previous Supernovas had an oscillating hook facing left.

 Photo taken during a service so the rotating needle plate is not fitted here.
 It is in close to immaculate condition overall & came complete with all its original cams/accessories, manual, base & case.
 It was bought new around 1965 (Manual is dated 12/63) by a good lady in Nairobi, Kenya, who shortly after moved to UK when she married & brought her pride & joy with her.
 I’m the recent second owner.